En Español (Spanish Version)

-- Always use a latex condom.
-But, keep in mind that you can still spread genital herpes even if you use a condom.
+- Always use a latex condom—Be aware genital herpes can be spread even with condom use.
 This is because the virus can exist on skin not covered by the condom.

-to try to prevent herpes exposure to your baby during delivery.
+can also help prevent herpes exposure to the baby during delivery.

-If you have HIV, outbreaks of genital herpes can be more severe and long lasting.
-It is important that you work with a doctor who specializes in treating people with HIV so that you can get the best care possible.
+HIV infection suppresses the immune system.
+For people with HIV, outbreaks of genital herpes can be more severe and long lasting.
+It is important to work with a doctor who specializes in treating people with HIV in order to get the best care possible.

 Genital herpes—CDC fact sheet.
 Centers for Disease Control and Prevention website.
 Available at:

 http://www.cdc.gov/std/herpes/stdfact-herpes-detailed.htm.
 Updated February 13, 2013.
 Accessed October 16, 2014.

 http://www.ebscohost.com/dynamed.
 Updated September 8, 2014.
 Accessed October 16, 2014.

 Mindel A, Marks C. Psychological symptoms associated with genital herpes virus infections: epidemiology and approaches to management.

 http://www.ebscohost.com/dynamed.
 Updated August 15, 2014.
 Accessed October 16, 2014.